emissary-ingress/emissary/DEVELOPING.md

        don't want to share your Envoy binary anywhere.
 If you don't skip this step, you'll need to `export ENVOY_DOCKER_REPO=${your-envoy-docker-registry}` to tell it to
-       push somewhere other than the `quay.io/datawire/ambassador-base`.
+       push somewhere other than Datawire's registry.

     d.
 Push/PR the `envoy.mk` `ENVOY_COMMIT` change to
     https://github.com/datawire/ambassador